You need to be really careful about the limitations you place on yourself. This brief article explains why.

 In 2002, I decided to rethink what was and was not possible for me.
 I had a successful, traditional marketing business in London, England.
 My challenge was that I was passionate about working in marketing, but wanted to move with my wife, to live in the countryside, where there were few potential clients.
 My initial thought was this isn’t possible, I need to be where my clients are.
 As I didn’t want to waste hours each day travelling, it seemed I was destined to stay in London and put my dream of a home in the countryside on ice for 30 years, until I retired.
 UNLESS I found another way.

 So, my challenge was to find an alternative way to deliver my services and run a viable business.
-I decided to embrace the technology available 10 years ago, and deliver my services remotely.
+I decided to embrace the best technology available in 2002 and deliver my services remotely.
 It worked.
 Beautifully.
 Instead of working with people in my local area, I had clients worldwide and still do today.
-Within 12 months, I was living in my dream home, working fewer hours, running an extremely successful international marketing business and earning more than I used to when I was in London.
+Within 12 months, I was living in my dream home, running an extremely successful international marketing business and earning more than I used to when I was in London.

 Still today, I know people who say they would love to relocate as I did, but that it’s just not possible.